Tuesday, October 21st, 2014

 For new installations, we recommend working with a professional plumber to obtain an accurate rough-in, proper drainage, and ensuring that everything is up-to-code.

 Water You Waiting For?
 Allied Reddi-Rooter’s trained professionals are at the ready to assist with your bathroom plumbing needs.
 From bathroom repairs to new construction and remodels, Allied is a full-service plumbing provider, available 24/7.
-Call today: 513-396-5300.
+Call or contact Ray today for a free estimate.
+513-396-5300.
+We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service